-The votes cast for and against the following three resolutions were as follows:
+The votes cast for and against the following three ordinary resolutions were as follows:

 |No.||Resolution||Votes For||Votes Against||Votes Withheld||% For|

-With respect to the resolutions for the election and re-election of directors, the votes cast for and against the candidates were as follows:
+With respect to resolution 4 for the election and re-election of directors, the votes cast for and against the candidates were as follows: